anu07shreej/PyTorch-101/README.md

 ## Implement a NN to recognise objects.
 Using the CIFAR10 dataset
 Training set is of 50,000 images labelled as 10 different classes : 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck'.
 The Test set has 10,000 images.
 Each image is a RGB 32 X 32.

+## PyTorch Dataloader
+A data loader feeds data from the dataset into the Neural Network.
+Use mini batches of 64 or 128 samples to train data facilitating small memory.